legolego/MADS_698_Capstone/README.md

 4. Run the notebook step by step, or all at once

 #### Other Execution Notes
+##### MVP Flag
+The project is designed to create output pickle files after Steps 2, 3, 4, and 5 to allow for modular runs and quick viewing of results that were previously run.
+This is done through the use of the mvp_flag.
+In most of our functions this flag is an input parameter and indicates if a previously generated pickle file should be used instead of generating new results.
+The pickle files are named based on the `wiki_term` generated in Step 1.
+If the flag is set to True, the function will look for a pickle file for that step containing the `wiki_term`.

+##### Workaround for Memory Issues
 While testing the project we sometimes had trouble with the 5GB RAM limit on our free instance of Deepnote.
 The code would often have a memory issue while in Step 5.
 If this happens you can use the following workaround:
 1. Open `NBT_Pipeline.ipynb`
 2. Run the import statement in the "Standard Python Library Imports" section